* Current account surplus shrinks to 1.22 bln eur

 ATHENS, Oct 18 (Reuters) - Strong spending by foreign visitors kept Greece's cumulative current account deficit for this year falling in August although a corresponding rise in imports pushed its trade shortfall higher.

 With domestic demand, investment and industrial output suffering from searing budget cuts, spending by foreign visitors is becoming the only growth driver for the euro zone's worst performing economy, now in its sixth year of recession and projected to contract another 4.0 percent this year.

-Tourism receipts, the country's biggest foreign-currency earner, rose 12.4 percent year-on-year to 2.84 billion euros in August, generating a current account surplus of 1.221 billion euros (1.02 billion pounds), down from 1.663 billion euros in the same month a year ago.
+Tourism receipts, the country's biggest foreign-currency earner, rose 12.4 percent year-on-year to 2.84 billion euros in August, generating a current account surplus of 1.221 billion euros ($1.67 billion), down from 1.663 billion euros in the same month a year ago.